carterhall/Fast_Fourier_Transform/README.md

 A fast, lightweight FFT written in [Jai](https://github.com/Jai-Community/Jai-Community-Library/wiki), intended for realtime audio applications.
 MIT licensed.

+This repo is structured as a Jai module; you should be able to just clone it into your modules directory.

 ## Example (simple, global API)

     FFT :: #import "Fast_Fourier_Transform"(512);  // At compiletime, prepare FFTs up to size 512